 Musina, South Africa Borderlands.
 Photo by author.

 Prior to this my work focused on inequality/inequity broadly, but especially in international education systems and other state institutions.
-Secondarily, during my psychotherapy training, my work focused on psychopathology such as Attention Deficit Hyperactive Disorder (ADHD) and emotion and personality dis/regulation especially as centered on (m)Health, digital or “last mile” health.
+I performed related field-work in Sweden, Finland and the United States in 2014-2017.
+Secondarily, during my psychotherapy training, my graduate work focused on psychopathology such as Attention Deficit Hyperactive Disorder (ADHD) and emotion and personality dis/regulation concerns especially as centered on (m)Health, digital, “last mile” and resource scarce settings.

-I have several forthcoming articles and monographs in progress, complete or in revise/re-submit stages, but you can read my book The Field Guide to ADHD here.
+I have several forthcoming papers and monographs in progress, complete or in revise/re-submit stages, but you can read my book The Field Guide to ADHD here.

 Areas of Expertise

-Psychotherapy, Multimodal Anthropology, Development Macroeconomics, Health and the Built Environment, Participatory and Mixed Research Methods, Data Science
+Psychotherapy, Multimodal Ethnographies, Development Macroeconomics, Health and the Built Environment, Participatory and Mixed Research Methods, Data Science